 The personification of the divine attribute of wisdom begins in chapter one: “Out in the open wisdom calls aloud, she raises her voice in the public square” (1:20).
 In chapter seven wisdom is called “my sister”.
 Wisdom also lives together with prudence; yet another personification (8:12).

-Referring to Jesus in this passage is both out of place and goes against what Solomon is trying to teach.
+Referring to Jesus in this poetic passage is both out of place and goes against what Solomon is trying to teach.
 Solomon is not referring to Jesus in Proverbs 8, but is simply using a figure of speech called personification, as he does throughout Proverbs.
-If this is talking about Jesus, it is then teaching that Jesus is as eternal as Wisdom, because God has always had wisdom.
+If this is talking about Jesus, it then teaches that Jesus is as eternal as Wisdom, because God has always had wisdom.
+In fact, the same Hebrew word translated “everlasting” or “time indefinite” (owlam) which is used to express God’s eternal nature at Psalm 90:2 is used to express the eternal nature of wisdom at Proverbs 8:23.